-In the Mediation Clinic, students learn the theory and practice of mediation and alternative dispute resolution then mediate cases at the Montgomery and Autauga County District Courts and report their experiences during the classroom sessions.
+In the Mediation Clinic, students learn the theory and practice of mediation and alternative dispute resolution then mediate cases at the Montgomery and Autauga County District Courts and report their experiences during analytical debrief sessions.
 The goal of this course is to allow students to hone their skills as mediators in courtroom settings as well as in the classroom.
-The Mediation Clinic is a three-hour, Pass/D/Fail course, and it satisfies the Experiential Learning Requirement.
+The Mediation Clinic is a three-hour, Pass/D/Fail course, and it satisfies the Experiential Learning Requirement of the Professional Development Requirement.
 This clinic is open to second- and third-year students.
+The prerequisite for taking this offering is Dispute Resolution Processes.
+A student may not take more than one clinic in the same semester.
 Note: The Mediation Clinic typically begins with an intensive weekend of instruction known as the mediation "boot camp."
 Students should expect to be in classes the first or second weekend of the semester.